Sara Bareilles reunites with Gavin Creel to make West End debut in Waitress

 We’re delighted to announce that international bestselling artist Sara Bareilles who wrote the music and lyrics for the hit musical will be making her West End debut next year and will be reuniting with Olivier and Tony Award-winning actor Gavin Creel following their hugely acclaimed reception in the Broadway production.

-Sara will perform in the lead role of Jenna with Gavin as Dr Pomatter from 27 January to 7 March 2020 for a strictly limited six-week run.
+Sara will perform in the lead role of Jenna with Gavin as Dr Pomatter from 27 January to 7 March 2020 for a strictly limited six-week run at the Adelphi Theatre.

 Sara Bareilles first achieved mainstream critical praise in 2007 with her widely successful hit Love Song, which reached No. 1 in 22 countries around the world from her debut album Little Voice.
 Since then, Sara has gone on to receive seven Grammy® nominations, two Tony nominations and three Emmy nominations.